 If you’re a novice who wants to get in on the bulk food savings, we’ve got the skinny on which bulk items are the best value, how to navigate the bins and food storage, and the best places to shop in bulk.

-One study showed that organic bulk foods can cost 87% less than packaged counterparts, while a different study showed an average of 56% savings, depending on what product you are purchasing.
+One study showed that organic bulk foods can cost 87% less than packaged counterparts, while a different study showed an average of 56% savings, depending on which product you are purchasing.
 Either amount of savings should be enticing enough to try the bulk bins.
-You can also save money by purchasing the exact amount of you need of an item, rather than a whole package that you may not use.
+You can also save money by purchasing the exact amount you need of an item, rather than a whole package that you may not use.

-Some people avoid the bulk bin aisle because they find it intimidating, or don’t know where to start.
+Some people avoid the bulk bin aisle because they find it intimidating or don’t know where to start.
 I’ve spent a lot of time there and have had people approach me and ask where to get started.